PFPE/gravgui/readme.md

 # Gravity tie GUI for PFPE

+**This repository was archived in September 2024.
+While the code is probably still functional, it has been superseded by two other GUI options for gravity ties: an electron app coded in javascript, and a MATLAB program.
+Both of the new GUIs can be downloaded from the PFPE github page.**

 This repository contains software for computing gravity ties.
 The primary way to do this is with a GUI written in C++/GTK, which enables users to enter timestamped measurements of water height at the pier, upload a gravimeter data file, and compute bias relative to known station gravity.
 Land ties can also be computed given calibration files for the meter being used.

 ## Installation instructions